Acceptance: Skin-Deep and Empty Words

 Of course, we’re in denial.
 We say brave words, like ‘Beauty is skin-deep’, or ‘Beauty is in the eye of the beholder’, or ‘Sticks and stones may break our bones but words will never hurt us.’
 Admit it; they’re just empty words.
 We don’t live by them.
 And words hold enormous power.
 Too many young people have ended their lives after being bullied.
 Abused with words.
 They didn’t feel accepted.

-Acceptance, whether it’s social or personal, requires approval and a non-judgmental state of mind.
+Acceptance, whether it’s social or personal, requires approval and a non-judgemental state of mind.
 Being accepted gives us a sense of belonging.
 Ultimately, that’s what we all want.
 It’s what we’re all searching for in our own convoluted ways.
 But does being beautiful increase the chances of being accepted?

 I was bullied at school, for many reasons; I wore thick glasses with National Health frames (definitely not beautiful), I didn’t speak with the local accent, nor was I a local girl, and I arrived in school only six weeks before the end of the school year.
 Bonds and social groups had already been formed.
 There was no peer pressure to try and ‘fit in’; I was a stranger, I looked and sounded different, and I simply wasn’t wanted.
 Boy, did they let me know it.